-There is no, never has or will be a recognised breed up program in the UK.
+There is no recognised breed up program in the UK for Valais Blacknose Sheep, nor is there any intention to allow this.
 Offspring born from cross bred animals cannot be registered with Grassroots as pedigree animals or listed as non-breeding stock.
-Numerous animals were imported into the UK back in 2014 and the focus is to protect and preserve those genetics.
+Numerous animals were imported into the UK back in 2014 and the focus is to protect and preserve those original breed lines and genetics.

 Where can I find healthcare related information?

 For healthcare related information please refer to the ‘Flock Management’ section on the Society website: https://valaisblacknosesociety.co.uk/flock-management/

 How do I find stock for hire/sale?